 What if we have financial difficulties and cannot meet the minimum contribution expected?

 Please call the parish office and make an appointment with the pastor or his designee.

 Why are families asked to account for Mass attendance?
 Should attendance be regulated to this degree?

 The parish must have a process for determining eligibility for active parishioner tuition rates.
 The envelope system is Christ Our King's only means of keeping track of attendance for such a large number of families.

 What if illness prevents attendance?

-For the usual, simple illnesses, absence should not generally exceed 25% of the time.
-Even if one parent is ill, the children can come to Mass with the other parent.
+It's unusual that illness would prevent everyone from a family from attending Mass on multiple Sundays.
 In the case of critical illness which affects the entire rhythm of family life, please call the parish office.
 We would want to know in order to provide support as needed.